BartekKrzepkowski/Word_Embedding_PL/README.md

 This repo contains methods which allow to create embeddings based on polish corpora:
 > - OpenSubtitles 2018 pl
 > - ParaCrawl
-> - latest wikipedia dump
+> - latest Wikipedia dump

 Up to now:
 > - gensim